Mic92/python-mpd2/README.md

 ```

 Each command have a *send_* and a *fetch_* variant, which allows to send a
-mpd command and the fetch the result later.
+MPD command and then fetch the result later.
 This is useful for the idle
 command:

 ```python